derekatdwtech/pytempaast/README.md

 ## Contributing
 This is my first open-sourced project.
 If you want to get involved with this project you can do so in a few ways:
 1. Recommend this project to a hobbyist friend.
-2. Start opening pull requests.
-I have to review them all for now.
+2. If you wish to collaborate, email derekcwilliams@protonmail.com
 3. Donate.
 The website contains information on our run rate.
 I'm not trying to profit, but it would be nice to break even :)